Personal data for security and safety purposes when bringing goods into the EU

 The customs authorities of Norway, Switzerland and the United Kingdom will receive your personal data when your entry concerns them.

 The European Commission will receive your data when it transfers or stores it.
-The Commission may also access your data when monitoring and following up on common risk criteria.
+The Commission may also access your data when monitoring and following up on common risk criteria, and for cooperation on risk analyses.

 If Swedish Customs needs the help of another authority with specialised knowledge in a particular area to assess a risk, your personal data may be disclosed to the authority that has the specific knowledge (for example, the Swedish Medical Products Agency, the Swedish Board of Agriculture and the Swedish Radiation Protection Authority).
 The same applies in other countries participating in this co-operation.

-Swedish Customs' law enforcement departments may receive personal data if there is a suspicion of an offence.
+Swedish Customs' law enforcement departments may receive personal data if there is a suspicion of an offence or criminal activity.

-Information may also be provided to other law enforcement authorities and authorities tasked with protecting Sweden, the EU or the cooperating countries if there is a suspicion of an offence.
+Information may also be provided to other law enforcement authorities and authorities tasked with protecting Sweden, the EU or the cooperating countries if there is a suspicion of an offence or criminal activity.

 Transfer of data to countries outside the EU

-Swedish Customs does not provide personal data directly to countries outside the EU, but this can be done via the European Commission.
+Swedish Customs does not provide personal data directly to countries outside the EU within the framework of processing personal data acquired in the context of safety and security; however, this can be done via the European Commission.

 The Norwegian customs authority participates in this customs co-operation on the basis of Protocol 10 to the EEA Agreement (EEA = European Economic Area).
 Norway is an EEA country and is subject to the same data protection rules as the Member States.